Trends in electronic cigarette use in England.

 The rate at which smokers have tried to stop in the past year decreased from 2015 before increasing in 2020

-The largest proportion of current smokers believe e-cigarettes are equally harmful as cigarettes
+The largest proportion of current smokers believe e-cigarettes are equally or more harmful than cigarettes

 Growth in e-cigarette use has been accompanied by a reduction in use of licensed nicotine products and prescription medication but the trajectories appear to be different